CS-433/cs-433-project-2-layers-slayers/README.md

 - The model sub-module contains all the model classes (torch.nn.module) used in the project
 - The validation sub-module contains functions to measure the efficiency of a model, as well as functions returning predictions
 - The training sub-module contains the training functions

+Running the code
+- To reproduce the setup we used for our AIcrowd prediction, simply run the script run.py